SPRING SING COMMITTEE EXPECTATIONS

 Your presence is required at the following events and

-- All other meetings/gatherings that your specific position entails
+- Other meetings/gatherings that your specific position entails

-I will follow through and deliver on the following administrative responsibilities as outlined in the position description and the exepectations of the Spring Sing Producer, Assistant Director of Campus Life, and Technical Director of Events.
+I will follow through and deliver on the following administrative responsibilities as outlined in the position description and the exepectations of the Spring Sing Producer, Assistant Director of Campus Life, and Technical Producer.

 I understand the time commitment required for this leadership position as it is listed in the common application and I agree to the following: